Quantum coherent three-terminal thermoelectrics: maximum efficiency at given power output: Introduction

 This never exceeds Carnot's limit,

 where we recall that $T_{\rm M} > T_0$.
-Carnot's limit is the upper bound on efficiency, but it is only achievable at zero power output.

 For the refrigerator the situation is reversed, the load is replaced by a power supply, and the system absorbs power, $P_{\rm abs}$, from that supply.
-The cooling power output is the heat current out of the colder reservoir (reservoir M), $J_{\rm M}$.
+The cooling power output is the heat current that is ``sucked'' out of the colder reservoir (reservoir M), $J_{\rm M}$.
 Thus the refrigerator (fri) efficiency or {\it coefficient of performance} (COP) is,

 This never exceeds Carnot's limit,